Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/04-intro-to-statistical-inference-for-bioinformatics.md

 - Descision trees
 - Support vector machines

-**Unsupervised methods**

-There are times when observations are not associated with a predictor (the *dependent variable*) and we simply wish to the relationships that exist in our data in a way that is *not supervised* by any such variable.
-This is often true in *exploratory data analysis*, where we want to explore how samples are related to each other without assigning samples to a specific group for modeling purposes.

-Alternatively, we may not have a dependent variable that can be used to model our observations.
-For example, in analysis of single cell sequencing data, we are often interested in studying subpopulations of cells that come from the same sample, and therefore require some way assessing similarities and differences between the cells so that wse can identify potential subpopulations of interest.

-**Examples of unsupervised methods:**
-- Dimensionality reduction (e.g. PCA, NMF, t-SNE, UMAP)
-- Clustering methods (e.g. hierachical, K-means)
-- Hidden markov modeling

 Below, we provide more specific introductions to both supervised and unsupervised learnings, using basic linear modeling as an example for supervised approaches, while exploring PCA and hierachical clustering for unsupervised analysis.

-> A more comprehensive introduction to statistical learning can be found in the book: [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/).
+> A more comprehensive introduction to statistical learning can be found in the book: [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/), in addition to numerous other statistical texts and online resources.